-Jewish communities in San Antonio suspend Security alert

 Jewish communities in San Antonio suspend gatherings due to FBI security alert

-The Jewish Federation of San Antonio says it has suspended all gatherings after being warned of “potential threat” by the FBI.
+The Jewish Federation of San Antonio suspended gatherings on Saturday after being warned of “potential threat” by the FBI.

+The federation posted an update at 3.30pm on Saturday to say they had been told there was no “known imminent threat” and that services could safely resume.

-The federation posted the security alert on Saturday afternoon that security staff at synagogues and community centres were on “high alert”.
+The initial threat, posted just before midday, said that security staff at synagogues and community centres had been placed on the “highest alert”.

+“In an abundance of caution, we are taking all appropriate steps to ensure the safety of the community,” the organisation said in a Facebook post.

+“After communicating with all local synagogues and organisations, it was recommended that all formal Jewish gatherings be suspended until further notice.”

 Register for free to continue reading